Culinary Experience of Cusco Peru

 Mazamorra Morada

 This super popular dessert translates to purple corn pudding.
 Purple corn is also used to make the even more popular Chica Morada drink.
-Purple corn is packed with natural antioxidants; therefore, this dessert is made of a superfood.
+Purple corn is packed with natural antioxidants; therefore, this a superfood.
 This dessert is worth a cheat day, not only will you satisfy your sweet tooth, but you also get to load up on some nutrients.
 The purple corn is mixed with pineapple, cinnamon and sweet potato flour.
-Its abundant during the purple month, celebrations held in October referred to as the Lord of Miracles.

 mazamorra morada cusco